• Skip to main content

 Instructions

-• Add all ingredients into a small food processor and pulse until combined.
+• Add all ingredients into a small bowl and combine to mix.

 Notes